Refer to the Master Academic Calendar for a complete listing of grading deadlines and other important dates.

 Students who miss the first two class periods may be dropped by the instructor for non-attendance by completing an Online Instructor Drop/Prerequisite Drop form.

-After the first two weeks of the semester, instructors may no longer submit an Instructor Drop but should complete a Reporting Non-Attendance form.
+After the first three weeks of the semester, instructors may no longer submit an Instructor Drop but should complete a Reporting Non-Attendance form.
 The Office of the Registrar will attempt to contact the student and encourage them to take the appropriate action.

 Students who are attending but are not enrolled should be directed to the department office of the course to seek permission to enroll after the deadline.
-If permission is granted, the student must bring completed Change of Schedule form to the Office of the Registrar for processing.
+If permission is granted, the student must bring a completed Change of Schedule form to the Office of the Registrar for processing.

 Impact of Missing Grading Deadlines